HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_tag_content.md

     -   **Selected**

         If selected, the context is set by the selected item.
-You select an item by clicking **Select**.
-The selected item is added to the tag either with the `uuid=" "` parameter that points to the UUID of the content or site area, or the `path=" "` parameter that points to the item's path.
+You can select an item by clicking **Select content** in the dialog.
+The selected item is then added to the tag with the `uuid=" "` parameter that points to the UUID of the content or site area.
+Alternatively, you can manually enter the `path=" "` parameter that points to the item's path.
 If the UUID or path parameter is specified, the context is always "selected", so you do not have to specify `context="Selected"`.

 4. Click **OK** to add the tag to your navigator design.